tgpetrica/tgpetrica/README.md

-# Hi there, I'm tgpetrica! 👋

----

 ##  About Me

 🎓 I'm currently a student in Economic Cybernetics.
-🔎 I love exploring the intersection of economics, data science, and technology.
+🔎 I love exploring the intersection of economics, data science and technology.
 ✈️ Enthusiast for aviation-related projects and geospatial analysis.
 🤝 Active in voluntary work.